-Have you planned to carry out maintenance in the middle of the night, thinking that no-one visits your website at that time?
+Did you plan a midnight maintenance of your website, thinking that no one will visit it at that time?
 You’ve got it wrong.
-Certainly, your usual visitors aren’t there, but that’s not the case with Googlebots!
-And if they can’t crawl your website when they’ve decided to do so, they won’t stint at penalising your website.
+Of course, your users won’t be up browsing your website, but that’s not the case with Googlebots, they never sleep!
+And if they can’t crawl your website when they’ve decided to do so, they won’t hesitate to penalize your website.

-From the user’s side, an inaccessible website owing to a server breakdown or updating error is also extremely negative.
-The error type displayed when you try to get onto your website allows you to identify what the problem is: ownership of files and directories, syntax error in the .htaccess file, a too-crowded server waiting list.
-In all cases, if the problem is down to your hosting company and is recurrent, perhaps you should think about going somewhere else!
+From the user’s side, an inaccessible website due to a server breakdown or updating error is also extremely negative.
+The error type displayed when you try to get onto your website allows you to identify the origin of the problem: files and directories, syntax error in the .htaccess file, an overcrowded server waiting list, etc. In any case, if the problem comes from your hosting company and happens often, you might want to consider going for a competitor!

-In addition, your site might be extremely slow to load, so much that your visitors are discouraged and quite quickly go off to a competitor’s website they can have a look at.
-Some studies reveal that a loading time greater than 3 seconds leads half of visitors to leave.
-Website performance is a criteria which can play to your SEO’s advantage or disadvantage.
-Be careful!
+In addition, your website might be extremely slow to load, to the point that your visitors are discouraged and will quickly go to one of your competitor’s website to buy from.
+Studies show that after 3 seconds loading time50% of visitors leave a website.
+Website performance can impact your SEO positively or negatively.
+So, be careful!

-Your website has encountered a crawling or indexing problem
+Your website has a crawling or indexing problem

-Another important point to check: does your website appear correctly in search results?
-If that isn’t the case, take a look at file settings which allow crawling and indicate to robots how to proceed, which pages and content should be privileged or ignored: robots.txt and sitemap.xml.
-Don’t forget to take a look at the server logs which will give you some precious information!
+Another important thing to check is if your website ranks properly in search results?
+If that isn’t the case, take a look at file settings that allow for crawling and tell robots how to proceed, which pages and content should be preferred or ignored.
+You will find this in robots.txt and sitemap.xml files.
+Don’t forget to take a look at server logs which might reveal some precious information!

 As far as the robots.txt file is concerned, if it’s not filled in, no Googlebot will visit your website!
 And your website won’t be crawled.
-If it includes bad instructions, you can clearly deprive yourself of an enormous amount of traffic!
+If it includes wrong instructions, you can clearly deprive yourself from a huge amount of traffic!

-If this first step has been correctly carried out, the problem perhaps lies in the sitemap.xml file, which may have errors.
-For example, it’s probable that all your website’s URLs are not indexed.
-To make sure of that, you should compare the number of URLs present in the sitemap.xml file and the number of URLs really indexed.
+If this first step has been properly set up, the problem might come from the sitemap.xml file, which may contain errors.
+If your website’s URLs are not indexed, make sure you compare the number of URLs listed in the sitemap.xml file and the number of URLs actually indexed.

-Perhaps only the mobile website version is concerned, and with the Mobile First Index that can hurt.
-Here again, the Search Console will help you put the finger on these various obstacles.
+Perhaps only the mobile website version is concerned, or maybe the Mobile First Index is the one negatively impacting you.
+Once again, the Search Console will help you point down the problem.

-Where crawling is blocked, the indexing of your pages is impossible and therefore visitors have no chance of accessing your website.
+If crawling is blocked, the indexing of your webpages is impossible and therefore visitors have no chance of accessing your website.

-If you are undergoing an SEO makeover, poorly done 301 redirect work can have a very negative impact on your traffic.
-On the one hand, all visitors seeking to access your website through older URLs won’t be able to and will fall onto a 404 error.
-On the other hand, if you benefit from backlinks and haven’t communicated the new URLs to the websites in question, or a redirection request, all the potential traffic from these websites is also lost.
+If you are undergoing an SEO makeover, poorly done 301 redirects can have a negative impact on your traffic.
+Any visitor trying to access your website through older URLs won’t be able to, and will land on a 404 error page.
+If you have backlinks but haven’t sent the new URLs to the websites from which the backlinks originate, or asked for a redirection, all the potential traffic from these websites will be lost.

-A website which is victim of a Google penalty is obviously going to see a significant decrease in its organic traffic.
-Two specific cases:
+A website that has been hit by a Google penalty is going to see a significant drop in organic traffic.
+Here are two specific cases:

-- either the website is going to lose SERP positions and if it’s the most strategic pages which are affected, that hurts a lot,
+- either the website is going to lose SERP positions and if the most strategic pages are affected, then this will have a serious impact,

-- or it quite simply won’t appear any more in the search engine.
+- or it quite simply won’t appear in the search engine anymore.

-Most often, Google penalties affecting a website are caused by the Panda, Penguin and Fred algorhythm filters, but they can also come from a manual action by a real human!
+Most Google penalties affecting a website are caused by the Panda, Penguin and Fred algorhithm, but they can also come from a manual action by a real human!

-If your website is subject to a Panda penalty, your content is considered to be of bad quality (duplicate content, price comparer, link farms).
+If your website is subject to a Panda penalty, your content is considered to be of poor quality (duplicate content, price comparison tool, link farms).

-If it’s Penguin which has ruled, you’re sanctioned owing to abusive over-optimisation.
-This may be owing to poor quality backlinks or a link acquisition strategy which doesn’t comply with Google guidelines (purchasing, exchange, suspicious frequency of obtaining new links etc.).
+If you’ve been hit by Penguin, it means that you have been over-optimizing.
+This may be due to poor quality backlinksor a link acquisition strategy that doesn’t comply with Google guidelines (purchase, exchange, suspicious frequency in new links etc.).

-Finally, the Fred algorhythm hunts out websites which make an abusive use of advertising and seek primarily to generate income, to the detriment of the quality of the content offered to the user.
-This can be translated particularly by many low-quality backlinks, too much spam and advertisements in relation to content, over-optimised anchors or badly defined siloing which makes browsing difficult.
-A website affected by the Fred penalty might see its traffic fall by 50%: if this is your case, a good clean-up will be necessary!
+Last but not least, the Fred algorithm hunts out websites which make an abusive use of advertising and only seek to generate income, to the detriment of content quality for users.
+This can be due to too many low-quality backlinks, too much spam and advertisements in relation to content, over-optimized anchors or badly defined siloing which makes browsing difficult.
+A website hit by a Fred penalty might see its traffic drop by 50%: if this is your case, a good clean-up will be necessary!

-No matter which algorhythm you’ve upset, you can detect the nature of the penalty suffered via the Search Console and proceed with getting the website back up to standard.
-Then, you will be able to request a re-examination so that your website can be put right as soon as possible.
-In all events, it’s necessary more than ever to act QUICKLY!
+No matter which algorithm you’ve upset, you can identify the nature of the penalty using the Search Console and start getting your website back on track.
+Then, you can request a review of your website to get it back up on the SERP as soon as possible.
+In any case, it’s important to act QUICKLY!

 Your competitors’ websites have overtaken you

-It’s the same battle for everyone on Google (and in real life too, moreover!): get in front of your competitors.
+It’s the same battle for everyone on Google (and in real life too!): to get ahead of your competitors.
 If you’re thinking about this, tell yourself that it’s the same for your competitors!

-You are the victim of a Negative SEO attack
+You are the victim of a Negative SEO campaign

-If you suffer Negative SEO action, it’s because someone is out to damage you willingly.
-The results of such action all converge in the same direction: the declassification and de-indexing of the website.
-And who could benefit from your website’s disappearance?
-Those malicious people are none other than your competitors.
+If you’re hit by Negative SEO, it might be the result of someone trying to hurt you on purpose.
+The aim of such attack is to outrank you and deindex your website.
+But who could benefit from your website’s deindexing?
+Look no further than your competitors.
 Why?
-Because undertaking Negative SEO procedures against a website takes time, energy and sometimes even money – but disarming the leaders is well worth such effort!
+Because using Negative SEO techniques against a website takes time, energy and sometimes even money – but sometimes outranking industry leaders is well worth such effort!

-The practice of Negative SEO can be summarised as using the relevant practices of Black Hat SEO.
-The aim is to artificially increase a website’s ranking by using and abusing techniques contrary to the regulations imposed by Google – and which will be the subject of heavy sanctions for the website concerned!
-A brutal increase in bad backlinks, a warning of a penalty via the Search Console or even the meteoric fall in your traffic are signals which should alert you.
+Negative SEO uses Black Hat SEO techniques.
+The aim is to artificially increase a website’s ranking by using and abusing techniques that go against Google’s guidelines – which will then heavily sanction the targeted website!
+A sudden increase in , a penalty warning on the Search Console or even the instant drop in your traffic are signals which should alert you.

-A Negative SEO attack is difficult to foresee, but some good practice can allow you to quickly detect it:
+A Negative SEO attack is difficult to foresee, but here are some tips than can help you quickly identify it: